 In acting according to what one has, God will give more.

-In establishing a church, I limit the circle of my blessings to the wall of enclosure that I have made myself.
+In establishing a church, I limit the circle of my blessings wall of enclosure that I have made myself.

 {132}

-The apostle says, &#8220;That ye may be able to comprehend *with all saints,* what is the breadth, and length, and depth, and height; and to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.
-Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, unto him be glory *in the church,* by Christ Jesus, throughout all ages, world without end.
-Amen.&#8221;
+The apostle says, "That ye may be able to comprehend *with all saints*, what is the breadth, and length, and depth, and height; and to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.
+Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, unto him be glory *in the church*, by Christ Jesus, throughout all ages, world without end.
+Amen."

 My brethren, I pray God with all my heart to bless you.

 Let us seek peace and the good of His Church.